Private endpoints for Azure Data Explorer

 Note

-The absolute minimum size for the subnet must be /28 (14 usable IP addresses).
-If you plan to create an Azure Data Explorer cluster for extreme ingestion workloads you are on the safe side with a /24 netmask.
+The absolute minimum size for the subnet is /28 (14 usable IP addresses).
+If you plan to create an Azure Data Explorer cluster for extreme ingestion workloads, use a /24 netmask to stay on the safe side.

 If you created a subnet that is too small, you can delete it and create a new one with a larger address range.
-Once you've recreated the subnet, you can create a new private endpoint for the cluster.
+After recreating the subnet, create a new private endpoint for the cluster.

 Connect to a private endpoint